sastaachar/Competitive-Programming-Utilities/README.md

 # Competitive-Programming-Utilities

-A repo where you can store all of your utilities like basic functions and other useful code that you use for competitive programming, with proper description here, so that even others can use it.
+A repo where you can find utilities like basic functions and other useful code that you can use for competitive programming.